nhanaz-pm-pl/Stalker/README.md

 - Clean Code.

 # Setup
 How to setup?
 Very simple!
+Follow the steps below:
 - Step 1: Download the plugin and put it in plugins(PocketMine-MP/plugins)
 - Step 2: Start the server to load config.yml
 - Step 3: After server startup is complete, stop the server.